Mile High Lemon Meringue Pie

 So if you’re looking for the perfect lemon meringue pie recipe, I’ve got you covered!
 This is the perfect dessert any time of year.
 Go ahead and treat the lemon lovers in your life to one marvelous pie!
 If you’re going to make a lemon pie, go BIG with this Mile High Lemon Meringue Pie!

 - Always use fresh lemon juice and zest.
-You will be disappointed if you use bottled juice.
+You will be disappointed if you use bottled juice and/or dried lemon zest from a jar.

-- Add the sugar slowly (and grind your sugar in the food processor to make it super fine for easier incorporation).
+- Add the sugar slowly (use superfine sugar for easier incorporation).

 - For the filling, if you want to taste it, use a spoon.
 I haven’t found documentation, but when I made this pie when I was in high school, I was told that saliva can prevent the filling from thickening.